spacetelescope/jwst_visit_viewer/README.md

 Coordinate transforms may not yet be precisely correct in all details.
 Some aspects of V to J frame transforms are not yet tracked in the SIAF PRD content.

+A difference in the assumed ephemeris for JWST can result in inconsistencies in field of regard calculations.
+If this tool warns that a given visit may be out of the field of regard, take that with a grain of salt for now, and check with the real PPS experts for a more authoritative answer.

 Installation
 ------------